lvsti/AstralProjection/README.md

 ### Introduction

-Astral Projection (from hereon aka 'AP') is an extension to the iOS CoreLocation framework which can make testing of location-aware iPhone/iPad applications easier.
+Astral Projection (from hereon aka 'AP') is an extension to the iOS/OSX CoreLocation framework which can make testing of location-aware applications easier.

 ### The name